NEERC/volunteers-py/README.md

 - [ ] Diploma generation
 - [ ] csv export
 - [ ] Reactive assignments broadcasts
-- [ ] swap halls and positions so that positions are inside halls.
+- [X] swap halls and positions so that positions are inside halls.
 - [ ] Gender in regestration form
 - [ ] Notifications by selecting users
+- [ ] Volunteer photos